Fabien Barthez: Marseille

-Barthez made his first division debut for Toulouse on 21 September 1991, against Nancy.
-He joined Marseille in 1992, and won both the French championship and the Champions League at the end of his first season in Marseille, keeping a clean sheet in a 1–0 victory over Milan in final of the latter competition.
-The 1993 victory made him the youngest goalkeeper to win a Champions League title until Iker Casillas did so in 2000.
+After a solid performance with Toulouse against the club during the season, Barthez became a priority transfer target and subsequently joined Marseille in 1992, winning both the French league and the Champions League in his first season at the club, keeping a clean sheet during the final in a 1–0 victory over Milan.
+The continental victory made him the youngest goalkeeper to win a Champions League title until Iker Casillas did so in 2000.

-Marseille, however, would be stripped of their domestic title, though not of the Champions League crown, due to their involvement in a domestic match fixing scandal, and a year later (1994) would suffer a forced relegation to the second division due to a related financial bankruptcy.
-He stayed with the club in Division 2 for the 1994–95 season, despite many offers from elite French clubs, helping Marseille to the title.
-This, however, did not earn them a promotion back to Ligue 1 due to their punishment (they were promoted the following season, after finishing second in division 2).
+Marseille, however, would be stripped of their domestic title, due to their involvement in a domestic match fixing scandal days before the Champions League final, and in April 1994 was officially declared relegated to Division 2 for the 1994–1995 season.
+He stayed with the club for the 1994–95 season, despite many offers from elite French clubs, helping Marseille to win the title.
+This, however, did not earn them a promotion back to Division 1 due to their massive debts and unstable financial state, directly caused by the relegation.
+French football's financial watchdog DNCG ruled that the club was not financially viable enough to compete in the top flight.

+Following Marseille's relegation to the second tier, Barthez left the club in 1995.
+It was reported that his departure was motivated by a desire to continue playing in the top flight in order to maintain his position in the French national team.